Jeep Compass Insurance Rates

 Rates are averaged for all Jeep Compass models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Policyholders who want increased liability limits will pay about $500 per year to raise from a low limit to higher 250/500 limits
+- Insureds who want an increased level of liability coverage will pay around $500 every year to raise limits from a minimum limit to higher 250/500 limits

 As you can see from some of the information we’ve gone over to this point, there are several individual factors that influence Jeep Compass insurance costs.
 If you want to bypass the theoretical part of shopping for insurance, take advantage of our free quote tool below to start comparing quotes from multiple companies right now.